 Mike Doman is an associate in Quinn Emanuel’s Washington, DC office.
-His practice focuses on intellectual property litigation, primarily Section 337 investigations before the U.S. International Trade Commission (“ITC”).
-Mike has practiced before the ITC for eight years and has represented complainants, respondents, and third parties in over thirty Section 337 investigations.
+His practice focuses on intellectual property litigation, with a particular emphasis on Section 337 investigations before the U.S. International Trade Commission (“ITC”).
+Over the past nine years, Mike has appeared before the ITC in more than thirty-five Section 337 investigations, representing complainants, respondents, and third parties.
 Mike has also represented clients in intellectual property litigation before U.S. District Courts.

 Mike has been recognized by the Legal 500 in the field of Section 337 litigation and was named a “Rising Star” by Managing IP.
-A 2023 Patexia report ranked Mike in the top ten most active attorneys at the ITC and top 20 best performing attorneys at the ITC.
+Patexia consistently ranks Mike among the most active and best performing attorneys at the ITC.
 Mike serves as Chair of the ITC Committee of the American Bar Association Section of Intellectual Property Law.
 Mike is also an elected member of the Fellows of the American Bar Foundation, a global honorary society of attorneys.
 Prior to joining the firm, Mike worked at a Washington, DC-based boutique law firm, where he focused on Section 337 investigations.

 - American University, Washington College of Law